Please click on each section to expand further:

 - Inventory risk relates to the possibility that some event such as price change, product defect, market change, or product obsolescence will cause the value of a company’s currently held inventory to fall.
 This can negatively affect both the profitability and the balance sheet of the company.

-- Failure to submit the annual transfer pricing report to the tax office and/or is if it is not submitted to those authorized to tax inspection, if requested, it will result in a special irregularity penalty.
+Failure to submit the annual transfer pricing report to the tax office and / or if it is not submitted to those authorized to tax inspection, if requested, it will result in a special irregularity penalty.

 - Taxpayers may use both internal and external comparables.
 However, available local data in Turkey is limited because only publicly held companies are obliged to declare their financial data.
 Turkish transfer pricing legislation neither provides a clear guidance on benchmarking studies nor prohibits the use of databases.
 Therefore, it might be inferred that foreign comparables should be acceptable, provided that differences in geographic markets (if any) can be eliminated through appropriate adjustments and/or analyses.
 Besides, comparable company sets should be updated on an annual basis according to the most recently available data.